10 Legit Ways to Get Free Internet (Including Cheap Options)

 • Apple Stores

 Note that you might be tempted to spend money if you’re using free Internet provided by stores and businesses.
-For that reason, you may want to be careful to plan ahead regarding your shopping.
+For that reason, you may want to be careful when planning your shopping.

 Other places where you might find free Internet access in your area might include airports and other local non-chain businesses.
 Most non-national businesses have a sign posted if they offer free Wifi.